About 170 million Americans have a credit card. We use them to pay for groceries, split the tab at restaurants, and book vacations.

 Housing represents the largest monthly expense for almost all Americans.
 With so many cash back credit cards on the market, putting that cost onto your card may seem like an attractive option.
 To find out if that’s the case, we asked two financial experts if you should pay rent with a credit card.

-Can You Pay Rent with a Credit Card?
+Is it Possible to Pay Rent with a Credit Card?

 For most people, yes.